Bittencourt/DESSEM2Julia/docs/PARSER_COMPLETENESS_AUDIT_v2.md

 **Session**: 10
 **Status**: 8/32 parsers implemented (25%)

+> Update (Nov 2, 2025): RESTSEG.DAT has since been implemented with tests and documentation.
+See `docs/parsers/RESTSEG_IMPLEMENTATION.md`, `docs/FORMAT_NOTES.md` (RESTSEG section), and `docs/file_formats.md` (marked ✅).
+Counts in this historical audit were not retroactively adjusted.

 ## Executive Summary

 This audit compares DESSEM2Julia parsers against the IDESEM v1.0.0 reference implementation to determine completeness.
 IDESEM is the authoritative Python library for DESSEM file parsing.